alyconr/Deploy-SPA-DockerCompose/README.md

 ## OpenSSL Configuation:
 The project utilizes OpenSSL to generate a self-signed certificate for Nginx.

-## GitHub Actions:
-Automate the workflow from building the project to deploying it to AWS EC2 instances.

 ## AWS EC2 Instances Deploy:
 The project deploys the application  into an AWS EC2 instance.